 Mrs. Ravi Natt is the owner of Equipoise Management Consultants Inc. providing consulting services to the Public Private Sectors in strategic development, business planning and developing & implementing social projects.
 Ravi has over 30 years of experience in Community Development and Social/Affordable Housing.
 She has served on many boards and led many social initiatives and projects.
 Ravi is the recipient of “Award of Excellence” from Municipal Affairs, 1997; Member of the Premier’s Provincial Task Force on Affordable Housing 2007; Featured in Alberta Venture Magazine “One of a Kind” – September 2008 and recipient of the Fort McMurray Chamber of Commerce “Sustainable Communities Recognition Award” – October 2008.
 Recipient of “Leadership in Family Violence Prevention” 2017, from Alberta Community and Social Services, Government of Alberta.

-REKHA JABBAL, DIRECTOR
+REKHA JABBAL, VICE CHAIR

 Rekha Jabbal obtained her Bachelor of Science in Pharmacy in 1988 at the University of Saskatchewan.
 She moved to Calgary in 1990 and worked at the Peter Lougheed Centre, in a variety of clinical areas including geriatrics, internal medicine and oncology.
 She has been working in mental health since 2000, with her current practice being in Child and Adolescent Mental Health.
 Rekha continues to work for Alberta Health Services as Pharmacy Clinical Practice Leader in Child and Adolescent Addictions and Mental Health.
 Rekha was a member of the Canadian Alliance for Monitoring Effectiveness and Safety of Antipsychotics in Children (CAMESA), and has co-chaired the development of a variety of medication safety initiatives in the province including a clozapine protocol and The Antipsychotic Safety Monitoring Record (Adult).